jming422/ydnc-time/README.md

 ---

 This is software to help you track how much time you spend on different types of activities.
-It is highly opinionated, very minimal, entirely local, and terminal only.
+It is highly opinionated, entirely local, and terminal only.

 ![screenshot](https://raw.githubusercontent.com/jming422/ydnc-time/main/screenshots/screenshot1.png)